DataDog/hiring-engineers/answers.md

 ![APP_KEY](https://user-images.githubusercontent.com/79612565/139923897-2a933996-7e2b-4b05-a2a0-f23af90ee8b7.png)

+*Remember to hide your API/APP Keys!!
+I created a config.py file and added this to my .gitignore*

 **Next build out the visualizations using JSON.
 I created a python file timeboard.py and tried to follow along to create the code**
 *This was tough!
 Some resources I leveraged:*